 - the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children

-- there is a senior board level lead to take leadership responsibility for the school’s safeguarding arrangements – Miss C Smith (Chair of Governors)
+- there is a senior board level lead to take leadership responsibility for the school’s safeguarding arrangements (e.g. nominated governor)

-- the school has a child protection policy and procedures in place which are provided to and read by all staff – including temporary staff and volunteers – on induction.
-These are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the NYSCB, are updated annually, and available publicly either via the school website or by other means
+- the school has a child protection policy and procedures in place.
+They are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the NYSCP, are updated annually, and available publicly either via the school or college website or by other means

-- all staff read at least part one and Annex A of KCSiE 2016
+- all staff read at least part one of KCSIE 2019 and all leaders and staff who work directly with children read Annex A of KCSIE 2019

-- mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of KCSiE 2016.
+- mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of KCSIE 2019

 - all staff undertake appropriate child protection training

-- a senior member of the school’s leadership team is designated to take lead responsibility for safeguarding and child protection (Designated Safeguarding Lead) – Miss N Oxtoby.
-This is explicit in the DSL’s job description (Annex B KCSiE) and the need for a deputy DSL is reviewed.
-A deputy has been put in place – Mrs K Parker/ Mrs R Fordam-Brown.
+- a senior member of the school’s leadership team is designated to take lead responsibility for safeguarding and child protection (Designated Safeguarding Lead).
+This is explicit in the DSL’s job description (Annex B KCSIE) and the need for a deputy DSL is reviewed

 - the DSL has the appropriate authority and the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings – and/or to support other staff to do so – and to contribute to the assessment of children